 The industry is also a target of cybercrime, with rogue agencies posing as legitimate model agencies and asking young people for photographs.
 On no account should anyone aspiring to be a model share any images before they have checked the credentials of the agency, met them in person, and spoken to the agency’s existing models and if possible clients.

 Once a model has been signed by a legitimate agency, it is important that they know their rights and have support to develop th eir careers.
 The BFC is developing a series of guides to assist in this.
 The first is The New Model Guide to London Fashion Week.
 Each season at London Fashion Week (LFW) and London Fashion Week Men’s (LFWM) the BFC host a dedicated Model Zone, the opportunity for working models to meet members of the British Fashion Council and the opportunity to call or email, should they feel unable to speak to their agent about a problem.

-The LFW Model Zone operates throughout LFW and LFWM.
+This season, The Model Zone will be hosted at Breather, operating throughout LFW and LFWM.
 It is a calm and peaceful space for models to rest, meet independent advisors on nutrition and health as well as having access to healthy food and drink.

 In 2007 the BFC commissioned Baroness Kingsmill to undertake the Model Health Inquiry.
 Following this report we established the Model Programme working group, which meets at least once a year to review progress on initial Model Health Inquiry recommendations.
 Read the 2015 updates here.